- CORONAVIRUS (COVID-19)

 Information about the testing and isolation processes for students, including how to get a test, requirements of self-isolating and how we are supporting students who are in self-isolation.

-Testing is available at both our City and Headingley campuses until Wednesday 31 March.
+Testing is available at both our City and Headingley campuses and students can walk up for a test.

 The closest testing site to Leeds Beckett's campuses is the walk-through testing site at the Gryphon Sports Centre on the University of Leeds campus (Woodsley Road, LS2 9LZ) which is open seven days a week from 08:00 until 20:00.
 Full details about testing sites and other options such as postal testing kits are available on the NHS website.